Find out more about Cathy Toogood

 10. Make motorway tolls a breeze

-Motorway, bridge and tunnel tolls are another factor to think about when driving abroad as you don’t want to be the annoying tourist holding a queue of traffic up as you work out how to pay.
+Motorway, bridge and tunnel tolls are another factor to think about in unknown territory as you don’t want to be the annoying tourist holding a queue of traffic up as you work out how to pay.
 So, have change or a card ready to use at any toll points on your route and find out whether there’s anything else you’ll need to smooth your journey.

 In Switzerland, for example, drivers have to pay an annual motorway tax, so to drive in the country, you’ll need a vignette (a sticker) to display in your vehicle.
 If you are caught driving without one, you’ll get a fine.